 systemd.
 In this article, I use real-world examples to show you how to install Podman, use its basic commands, and transition from the Docker command-line interface (CLI) to Podman.
 You'll also see how to run an existing image with Podman and how to set up port forwarding.

-Podman is a daemonless, open source, Linux-native tool designed to develop, manage, and run Open Container Initiative (OCI) containers and pods.
-It has a similar directory structure to Buildah, Skopeo, and CRI-O. Podman doesn’t require an active container engine for its commands to work.
+Podman is a daemonless, open-source, Linux-native tool designed to develop, manage, and run Open Container Initiative (OCI) containers and pods.
+Being daemonless means Podman does not use a long-running background process (a daemon) unlike Docker, which contributes to its increased security and lightweight design.
+It also has a similar structure to similar tools such as Buildah, Skopeo, and CRI-O.

 $ yum -y install podman

 If Linux is unavailable, you can use Podman Desktop for Windows, Mac, and Linux.

 One of Podman's greatest advantages is its CLI compatibility with Docker.
 In fact, when building Podman, Docker users can adapt without any significant changes.
 For example, you can use the